Fiscal calendars, fiscal years, and periods

 Select a fiscal calendar for your legal entity

-Select the fiscal calendar that you want to use for the ledger for your legal entity in the Ledger form.
+Select the fiscal calendar that you want to use for the ledger for your legal entity in the Ledger page.
 A fiscal calendar must be selected on the Ledger page for every legal entity.
 After a fiscal calendar is selected, you can set up period statuses and permissions on the Ledger calendar page for any of the periods that are part of a fiscal year.

 Select a fiscal calendar for fixed assets